 Dates available: 1910-1922 (online PDFs) USC has most issues published between 1910-1996, in print @ the Grand Library.
 Also available on Google Books: 4/1911-2011 Founded by W.E.B.
 Du Bois in 1910 as the official publication of the NAACP.
 From 1997 to 2003, the title change to "The New Crisis: The Magazine of Opportunities and Ideas," but the title has since reverted back to The Crisis.
 Du Bois edited the Crisis until 1934.

-Dates available: 1959-2008 John H. Johnson founded Ebony magazine in 1945.
+John H. Johnson founded Ebony magazine in 1945.
 He wanted to create a monthly magazine that told about black life and achievements in words and photographs, similar to Life magazine.
 Ebony has the largest circulation among African American publications.
+Google Books has most print issues from 1959-2008.

 Dates covered: 1959-present